-In the year in which you reach age 701⁄2, you must begin to take annual required minimum distributions from your IRAs (except Roth IRAs) and, generally, from your defined contribution plans.
-If you don't comply, you can owe a penalty equal to 50% of the amount you should have withdrawn but didn't
+Historically, in the year in which a taxpayer reaches age 701⁄2, he or she has had to begin to take annual required minimum distributions from his or her IRAs (except Roth IRAs) and, generally, from any defined contribution plans.
+However, the age may be increased - see "What's new!" above.
+If you don't comply with the RMD rules, you can owe a penalty equal to 50% of the amount you should have withdrawn but didn't.